a

 SJHUNT@STANFORD.EDU MEMORIAL HALL ROOM 210

-Stephanie HuntLecturer, Voice; Acting.
+Stephanie HuntLecturer, Voice and Acting; Coordinator of the Acting Concentration.
 Stephanie is an actor, director, and teacher of voice and acting.
 As a core member of the Bay Area theater company, Word for Word, Stephanie has acted in numerous productions, including Tobias Wolff’s Sanity, Colm Tóibín’s Silence, Upton Sinclair’s Oil! and Susan Glaspell’s A Jury of her Peers.
 For Word for Word, she directed the productions of Bullet in the Brain and Lady’s Dream by Tobias Wolff, Cornell Woolrich’s noir story Angel Face, and All Aunt Hagar’s Children by Edward P. Jones, which played at the Z Space before touring France.
 She has acted with Berkeley Repertory Theatre, Campo Santo, Aurora Theatre, the Magic Theatre, Berkeley Shakespeare, the One Act Theater, and in New York at La MaMa.
 For two years with Pulp Playhouse, Stephanie performed late-night comedy improv with O-Lan Jones and Mike McShane at the Eureka Theater.
 She has taught voice at ACT in the Summer Training Congress, and at the University of San Francisco, Chabot College, San Francisco State and Sonoma State University.
 She has directed a number of university productions, most recently at USF, where she directed Twelfth Night, and adapted and directed Alice Munro’s The View from Castle Rock.
 Her teaching at Stanford has included Acting Fundamentals, Voice for the Actor, Voice II: Shakespeare and Greek Tragedies, Audition and Monologue, Scene Study, and a class focused on acting in the plays of Anton Chekhov.
 As a vocal coach, she has worked on five productions at Stanford – Cabaret, Everybody, As Soon as Impossible, Pali, and A Midsummer Night’s Dream.
 She has an MFA from the American Conservatory Theater and certification as an Associate Teacher of Fitzmaurice Voicework.
 Stephanie is committed to creating and teaching ensemble-based theater with a focus on heightened language.

 ALEX KETLEY | Advanced Lecturer